Hair Loss Types

-- Platelet Rich Plasma (PRP) injection therapy involves a blood draw, processing of the blood to concentrate the platelets, stem cells and growth factors that will trigger natural hair growth and injecting the PRP into the scalp. three treatments spread over 4-6 weeks and maintenance treatments may be recommended.
-PRP injection therapy may be combined with other hair loss procedures or medications.
+- Biologic hair growth injection therapy involves a blood draw, processing of the blood to concentrate the growth factors that will trigger natural hair growth and injecting the solution into the scalp.
+Three treatments spread over 4-6 weeks and maintenance treatments may be recommended.
+This therapy may be combined with other hair loss procedures or medications.

 When you experience thinning hair, bald spots and a receding hairline, contact Dr. Sheila Farhang in Tucson, Arizona.
 She understands hair loss and has the skills and expertise to diagnose your problem and provide effective solutions.
 Her goal is to help you look your best.
 Contact Dr. Farhang to schedule a consultation to receive the correct diagnosis and learn about all your treatment options.